Skip left navigation

 - Get plenty of healthy nutrients from the food you eat

-The Pyramid has six color-coded stripes, each standing for a different food group.
+The Choose my Plate has six color-coded stripes, each standing for a different food group.
 The food groups are:

 - Milk and milk products (such as cheese, yogurt, and milk-based desserts)